 What’s the problem with AI?

-As a branding agency working in the technology sector, we have seen many AI-driven propositions in our time, some interesting and cool stuff that isn’t accelerating as fast as perhaps it should.
-It seems to us overall that AI has a bit of a positioning problem in the following three areas:
+As a branding agency working in the technology sector, we have seen many AI-driven propositions in our time, interesting and cool stuff that isn’t accelerating as fast as perhaps it should.
+It seems to us that AI has a bit of a positioning problem in the following three areas:

 - Perception – fear and distrust.